Choosendev/Payse/README.md

 - Create a new branch for the feature you are working on `git checkout -b my-feature-branch`
 - After your changes have been made and it's working perfectly, stage your changes by adding a commit.
 - Sync your branch with the main branch `git pull -r origin main`
-- If the sync was successful, push your branch `git push origin my-feature-branch`
+- If the sync was successful, push your branch `git push -u origin my-feature-branch`
 - Go to Git Hub and create a pull request for your feature.
 - Wait for it to be reviewed before merging.